Pandaabear0/Bamboo-Tools/README.md

 Bamboo Tools is a Blender Addon for helping with various base model tasks specifically targeted around Panda's Female Base v2(and some v1).
+You will NEED to update your v2 to the latest version from Gumroad(update 1.2+).

 ## Functionality